-2. Ordinary Resolutions 1, 2, 3 and 4: Re-election of Directors
+2. Ordinary Resolutions 1, 2, and 3: Re-election of Directors

-The profiles of the Directors who are standing for re-election under items 2 and 3 of this Agenda are set out in the Board of Directors' profile of the Annual Report 2022.
+The profiles of the Directors who are standing for re-election under item 2 of this Agenda are set out in the Board of Directors' profile of the Annual Report 2023.